BriteSnow/node-fs-extra-plus/README.md

 ### .listFiles(dirs, opts)

+Build a flat file list from a dir (or directories) that match and ending.

 - dirs: Can be a single string (dir path) or an array of dir paths
 - opts: {String}: if string, then, it is the .suffix
   - deep: Tell if we go recursive or not (default true)